 In a jug add 125 g salt to 1 litre water & 1 tbs vinegar and stir until salt dissolves.
 Place a fresh, uncooked egg into the solution, the egg should rise to the surface with a section of the eggshell rising above the water of a diameter of approx. 2cm.
 Keep adding salt and dissolve until this occurs.

-Wash and drain olives, remove any blemished or bruised olives.
+Wash and drain olives, in non-chlorinated water, remove any blemished or bruised olives.
 Pack olives into Fowlers #65 or # 31 Fowlers Bottle, add celery, chilli, seeds and garlic.
 Pour over salt solution.
-Add a weight so that the olives are fully submerged.
+Add a weight so that the olives are fully submerged in the brine.

-Add ring, Fowlers fermenting lid and arilock, seal with clip and allow ollives to stand in a cool, dark place for 3-6 months.
+Add ring, Fowlers fermenting lid and airlock, seal with clip and allow olives to stand in a cool, dark place for 3-6 months.